Lab beakers and a tablet outlining a clinical evaluation strategy.

 Think of yourself as a detective, piecing together clues from various sources to build an undeniable case for your device.
 The methods you choose will depend on your device’s novelty, its risk class, and its intended use.
 A well-rounded approach often involves a mix of reviewing existing literature, conducting new studies, and analyzing data from real-world use.
 Each method offers a unique perspective, and when woven together, they create a powerful narrative that not only satisfies regulatory bodies but also builds deep trust in the market.
 This multi-faceted approach shows diligence and a commitment to patient safety, which is exactly what regulators and customers want to see.
 It’s about creating a body of evidence so thorough that it anticipates questions and provides clear, data-backed answers.

-Systematic Literature Reviews
+Conducting a Systematic Literature Review

 Before you can build your case, you need to understand the existing landscape.
 A systematic literature review is a structured, methodical search of all published clinical data relevant to your device.
 This isn’t just a quick keyword search; it’s a comprehensive process designed to find, evaluate, and synthesize all relevant studies.
 This review helps you understand the current standard of care, identify the performance and safety benchmarks for similar devices, and pinpoint any gaps in the existing evidence.
 The findings from a systematic review will inform your entire strategy, helping you decide if you have enough existing data or if you need to generate new evidence through clinical trials.

-Clinical Trials and Post-Market Data
+Using Clinical Trials and Post-Market Data

 When existing literature isn’t sufficient to support your claims, you’ll need to generate your own data through clinical trials.
 These are carefully designed studies that assess your device’s safety, performance, and effectiveness in a controlled environment with human subjects.
 The different types of clinical research provide high-quality, reliable data specific to your device.
 But the data collection doesn’t end once your device hits the market.
 Post-market surveillance is a critical, ongoing process of gathering data from real-world use.
 This helps you monitor long-term performance, identify rare adverse events, and ensure your device continues to be safe and effective for patients over its entire lifecycle.

-Real-World Data and Patient Outcomes
+Tapping into Real-World Data and Patient Outcomes

 While clinical trials are the gold standard, they happen in a controlled setting.
 Real-World Data (RWD) gives you insight into how your device performs in the messy, unpredictable real world.
 This data is collected from sources like electronic health records (EHRs), patient registries, and insurance claims.
 Analyzing Real-World Evidence helps you understand long-term patient outcomes and can supplement the evidence gathered during pre-market trials.
 It provides a broader perspective on your device’s value and impact, which is incredibly valuable for both ensuring regulatory compliance and building market trust.
 This data helps you tell a story about your device’s performance beyond the clinical trial environment.